sudo-hope0529/BasicProblems_soln-inPy/README.md

   *If you would like to contribute to this repository, please fork the repository and submit a pull request.*

 ## **Licence**
   This repository is licensed under the MIT License.
-See the [LICENCE](LICENCE) file for more information.
+See the [LICENSE](LICENSE) file for more information.